7 Best Eco-Friendly Toothpaste Brands: Zero Waste & Natural

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

 Eco-friendly toothpaste brands are a sustainable alternative that feature recyclable packaging, biodegradable ingredients, and cruelty-free manufacturing.
-They eliminate harmful chemicals, reduce plastic waste, and minimize environmental impact while maintaining effective oral care.

-Some brands like Colgate and Oral-B use even palm oil derivatives that contribute to deforestation.
+Many formulations contain microplastics that harm marine ecosystems.
+Others have chemical ingredients like triclosan and SLS (sodium lauryl sulfate).
+Well-known brands like Colgate and Oral-B use even palm oil derivatives that contribute to deforestation.

 The Best Plastic-Free, Non-Toxic & Zero Waste Toothpaste Brands